ruif3r/mvi-common/README.md

 ### 3. Create an Activity

 Create an `Activity` that inherits from `DefaultActivity`.
 This class will be responsible for providing the `ViewModel` and defining the Composable UI.

+In the `SetContentComposable` function is where you place all the UI using the state parameter to react accordingly, which holds the current state data of the UI.

 The `sample` app uses **Koin** for dependency injection.